-Full-time students: Students who enroll in 12 or more credit hours during fall or spring semesters, or six or more credit hours during the summer session.
-The recommended maximum academic load during fall or spring semesters is 18 credit hours, during Summer Session I and III is four credit hours, and Summer Session II is nine credit hours; registration for any additional hours must be approved by the Vice President of Academic Affairs.
+Full-time students: Students enrolled in twelve (12) semester hours of course work or more during the fall, spring, or summer terms shall be considered full-time.
+The summer term consists of summer session I and summer session II.
+The total amount of semester hours taken in summer I and summer II will determine the enrollment classification for the summer term.
+The recommended maximum academic load during fall or spring semesters is 18 credit hours, during Summer Session I is six (6) credit hours, and Summer Session II is nine (9) credit hours; registration for any additional hours must be approved by the Provost/Chief Academic Officer of Academic Affairs.

-A petition for academic overload is required and can be obtained in the Academic and Transfer Advising Office, on the second floor of the Student Center.
+• A petition for academic overload is required and can be obtained in the Academic and Transfer Advising Office, on the second floor of the Student Center on the Main Campus.